arfar/C_glob_escape/README.rst

 * Investigate more efficient algorithms (may need to ask external help for this part, I don't have much experience with algorithms generally).

+* Investigate whether I should not escape if already escaped.

 * Implement filtering out specific characters using flags
   - i.e. don't escape ``?`` if passing in ``NO_QUESTION_MARK`` flag